6808/6808.github.io/labs/lab3.md

 }
 ```

-This method will be called for you by the view controller when the user
+This method will be called by the view controller when the user
 has traced a stroke on the screen and then lifted their finger.
 Each
 sample will consist of x and y coordinates for a touch event reported by
 iOS, along with the absolute time in seconds when it occurred.
 You